Leadership: It’s About More Than Having a Title.

 There are a wide range of student-run groups and activities providing leadership opportunities for students in a vast array of interests.

 Student Council, made up of representatives from Grades 7–12, is led by four students elected from the graduating class.
-Other elected leaders—Head Girl, Sports Captain, House Captain, Arts Captain, Prefects, and House Heads—work to inspire school spirit and lead initiatives.
+Other elected leaders— School Captain, Sports Captain, House Captain, Arts Captain, Prefects, and House Heads—work to inspire school spirit and lead initiatives.
 In her graduating year each student will hold a formal leadership role so that she can practise and refine her leadership capabilities.

 We value the involvement of parents in all aspects of school life.